 Likewise, At Ease With the Media

 doesn’t provide spokespeople with a false sense of security that they can control the interview.
 In a modern world where anyone with a smartphone and a Facebook account can be a journalist, Eric realizes that the only thing spokespeople can control is what they say.
-The first skill he teaches, therefore, is how, when and why to stop talking when the question is answered.
+The first skill he teaches, therefore, is how, when and why to stop talking when a question is answered.

 Thousands of spokespeople from five continents in the private, public, corporate, professional, entrepreneurial and not-for-profit sectors have benefited from Eric’s approach, coaching and feedback.